-We compare the accuracy of 1010B Base model with that of the DeepSeek-V3-Base model and the Llama-3.1-405B Base model (Table \ref{tab:acc1010B}).
-It can be observed that our model achieves leading accuracy on the Natural Questions, HumanEval and MBPP code evaluation tasks, as well as the Math mathematics task.
-On the GSM8K math task, the accuracy of our model is lower than that of DeepSeek-V3-Base but higher than that of Llama-3.1-405B.
+We compare the accuracy of Yuan3.0 Ultra Base model with that of the DeepSeek-V3-Base model and the Llama-3.1-405B Base model (Table \ref{tab:acc1010B}).
+It can be observed that our model achieves leading accuracy on the Natural Questions, HumanEval, MBPP, and MATH-500 benchmarks.
+On GSM8K, the accuracy of our model is lower than that of DeepSeek-V3-Base but higher than that of Llama-3.1-405B.
 Additionally, on the Pile-test, MMLU, and ARC-Challenge, the accuracy of our model is lower than that of both DeepSeek-V3-Base and LLaMA-3.1-405B.
-Overall, the 1010B model pre-trained using the LAEP method achieves accuracy comparable to that of DeepSeek-V3-Base across various tasks, validating the effectiveness of our approach.
+Overall, the Yuan3.0 Ultra model pre-trained using the LAEP method achieves accuracy comparable to that of DeepSeek-V3-Base across various tasks, validating the effectiveness of our approach.